stratosnet/sdubo/README.md

 <hr />

-## What is Kubo?
+## What is Sdubo?

 Kubo was the first IPFS implementation and is the most widely used one today.
-Implementing the *Interplanetary Filesystem* - the Web3 standard for content-addressing, interoperable with HTTP.
+Implementing the _Interplanetary Filesystem_ - the Web3 standard for content-addressing, interoperable with HTTP.
 Thus powered by IPLD's data models and the libp2p for network communication.
 Kubo is written in Go.
+Combining with SDS files and folders automatically chunked across different nodes and always could recoverable.

 Featureset

 - Runs an IPFS-Node as a network service that is part of LAN and WAN DHT
 - [HTTP Gateway](https://specs.ipfs.tech/http-gateways/) (`/ipfs` and `/ipns`) functionality for trusted and [trustless](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval) content retrieval
 - [HTTP Routing V1](https://specs.ipfs.tech/routing/http-routing-v1/) (`/routing/v1`) client and server implementation for [delegated routing](./docs/delegated-routing.md) lookups